Chart Color Schemes

 Bicton - Palmyra displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Bicton - Palmyra, as per the latest Census, 61.4% of dwellings were houses while 38.6% consisted of other types such as semi-detached homes, apartments, and others.
-This contrasts with Perth metro's figures of 76.5% houses and 23.6% other dwellings.
-Home ownership in Bicton - Palmyra stood at 36.0%, with mortgaged properties accounting for 39.0% and rented dwellings making up 25.1%.
-The median monthly mortgage repayment in the area was $2,115, lower than Perth metro's average of $2,200.
-Weekly rent in Bicton - Palmyra was recorded at $350, compared to Perth metro's $400.
-Nationally, Bicton - Palmyra's mortgage repayments were higher at $2,115 versus the Australian average of $1,863, while rents were lower at $350 compared to the national figure of $375.
+In Bicton-Palmyra, as per the latest Census data, 61.4% of dwellings were houses while 38.6% consisted of semi-detached homes, apartments, and other types.
+In contrast, Perth metropolitan area had 76.5% houses and 23.6% other dwellings.
+Home ownership in Bicton-Palmyra stood at 36.0%, with mortgaged properties at 39.0% and rented ones at 25.1%.
+The median monthly mortgage repayment was $2,115, lower than Perth metro's average of $2,200.
+Median weekly rent in Bicton-Palmyra was $350, compared to $400 in Perth metro.
+Nationally, Bicton-Palmyra's median monthly mortgage repayment exceeded the Australian average of $1,863, while median weekly rent was lower than the national figure of $375.

 Frequently Asked Questions - Housing